pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/pymupdf/PyMuPDF/blob/master/examples/posterize.py>`_),
       * include PDF-based vector images like company logos, watermarks, etc., see `svg-logo.py <https://github.com/pymupdf/PyMuPDF/blob/master/examples/svg-logo.py>`_, which puts an SVG-based logo on each page (requires additional packages to deal with SVG-to-PDF conversions).

-      .. versionchanged:: 1.14.11
+      Changed in version 1.14.11
-         Parameter ``reuse_xref`` has been deprecated.
+         Parameter *reuse_xref* has been deprecated.

       :arg rect_like rect: where to place the image on current page.
 Must be finite and its intersection with the page must not be empty.

-          .. versionchanged:: 1.14.11
+          Changed in version 1.14.11
              Position the source rectangle centered in this rectangle.

       :arg docsrc: source PDF document containing the page.
 Must be a different document object, but may be the same file.
       :type docsrc: :ref:`Document`

-      :arg int pno: page number (0-based, in :math:`range(- \infty, docsrc.pageCount)`) to be shown.
+      :arg int pno: page number (0-based, in *-inf < pno < docsrc.pageCount*) to be shown.

       :arg bool keep_proportion: whether to maintain the width-height-ratio (default).
 If false, all 4 corners are always positioned on the border of the target rectangle -- whatever the rotation value.
 In general, this will deliver distorted and /or non-rectangular images.

       :arg bool overlay: put image in foreground (default) or background.

-      :arg float rotate: .. versionadded:: 1.14.10 show the source rectangle rotated by some angle.

-          .. versionchanged:: 1.14.11 Any angle is now supported.
+      :arg float rotate: *(new in version 1.14.10)* show the source rectangle rotated by some angle. *Changed in version 1.14.11:* Any angle is now supported.

       :arg rect_like clip: choose which part of the source page to show.
 Default is the full page, else must be finite and its intersection with the source page must not be empty.

       .. note:: In contrast to method :meth:`Document.insertPDF`, this method does not copy annotations or links, so they are not shown.
 But all its **other resources (text, images, fonts, etc.)** will be imported into the current PDF.
-They will therefore appear in text extractions and in :meth:`getFontList` and :meth:`getImageList` lists -- even if they are not contained in the visible area given by ``clip``.
+They will therefore appear in text extractions and in :meth:`getFontList` and :meth:`getImageList` lists -- even if they are not contained in the visible area given by *clip*.

       Example: Show the same source page, rotated by 90 and by -90 degrees: